inviqa/harness-base-php/README.md

 ## Features of each harness

-* Local docker-compose development environment
+* Local docker compose development environment
 * Skeleton for simple set-up of new projects
-* Pipeline docker-compose environment for use in Jenkins or other tools to run tests
+* Pipeline docker compose environment for use in Jenkins or other tools to run tests
 * Helm chart for deploying QA, UAT and Production environments to Kubernetes clusters

 ## Harness Upgrade Instructions